machip3r/littleBusiness/README.md

-# littleBusiness
+# LittleBusiness
 Administrator of little business in the University of Guanajuato.
-School project for software engineering subject.
+Post your business on the school.